ajhibshman/Snow-Prediction-Almanac/README.md

 # Snow-Prediction-Almanac

-## This project uses Python, matplotlib and gmaps to examine weather data from a variety of sources find a long lead time indiacator of a high snowfall year.
+## This project uses Python, matplotlib and gmaps to examine weather data from a variety of sources to find a long lead time indicator of a high snowfall year.

 Null Hypothesis:  there is no correlation between each factor and seasonal snowfall